Volunteer Opportunities Available

 Beach Steward Sea Turtle Washback Program Volunteers Needed

 This program calls for volunteers to survey the wrack line (line of seaweed) for sea turtles.
 These sea turtles are called 'washbacks', and are just a bit larger than a hatchling.
 Once the sea turtles hatch from their nests they swim in search of a large mass of seaweed where they find refuge and protection from larger predators.
 They forage here for an unknown amount of time while the seaweed floats with the currents and tides.
 Sometimes storms and high tide events from August through November cause this mass of seaweed to be pushed onto the beach.
 The washbacks are extremely tired, dehydrated and need medical attention.

 This volunteer program is permitted through Florida Fish and Wildlife Conservation Commission (FWC) and coordinated through the efforts of a Volunteer Coordinator, Zone Captain and several volunteers that are responsible for a stretch of beach.
-Please understand this program will not have set volunteer times.
-Volunteers are contacted through an on-call system, as we cannot predict when the seaweed will wash ashore.
-Sea Turtle Beach and Steward Program Volunteers Announcement
+Volunteers are responsible for committing the 1st and 3rd Saturday of each month from July to November.
+Volunteers are also contacted through an on-call system, as we cannot predict when the seaweed will wash ashore.

 Interested in volunteering for the Sea Turtle Washback Program?

 From May 1 to October 31 dedicated marine turtle patrol volunteers survey the beaches at sunrise to post off the nest of sea turtles while collecting important data on nesting activities.
 While conducting nesting surveys volunteers must endure physically demanding conditions that are often hot, sandy, and buggy while collecting accurate scientific data.